 - Refuel muscle glycogen (carbohydrate stores)

-- Repair muscle tissue (for maintenance & development)
+- Repair muscle (for function & development)

-- Rehydrate – replace fluids and salts lost through sweat
+- Rehydrate (replace fluids lost through sweat)

-Some suggestions for a recovery meal include:
+Some recovery food suggestions include: